rzurawicki/FISWebViewPreloader/README.md

 #FISWebViewPreloader
-`FISWebViewPreloader` is Cocoapod which helps loading `UIWebView` objects in the background so they can be presented without delays.
+`FISWebViewPreloader` is Cocoapod which helps loading `WKWebView` objects in the background so they can be presented without delays.

 ---
 ##Installing FISWebViewPreloader